DunedinJS/migrating-to-modern-js/README.md

 _[Back to `master` branch](https://github.com/DunedinJS/migrating-to-modern-js)_

-# 04-sourcemaps
+# 05-versioning

+* Configure Webpack to output bundle files with version names

+  Files output to the `dist` directory now have hashes appended to their filenames.

-* Configure sourcemaps in the Webpack configuration
+* Configure Webpack to inject script tag into HTML file

+  `html-webpack-plugin` is used to automatically inject required tags for bundle files into the HTML file.
+  [`index.html`](./source/index.html) is now in the `source` directory because it is a template for the injection plugin.

 ## To run

 1. Clone this repository to your workstation
-1. Checkout the `04-sourcemaps` branch
+1. Checkout the `05-versioning` branch
 1. Run `npm i` in the project directory &mdash; this installs dependencies

 #### Development server